Landscaping Progress at the Tokyo Japan Temple

 Multipurpose Annex Will Complement Tokyo Japan Temple

 Renovation activities continue at the nearly 40-year-old Tokyo Japan Temple including the construction of a new multipurpose annex over the location of the previous white brick building.
-The new facility is designed in the same style as the temple including the exterior paneling and long slender windows.
-It will connect to the temple and rise to the same height, making it appear like an extension of the temple.
+The new facility is designed in a similar style to the temple including the exterior paneling and long slender windows.
+It will rise to the same height of the temple as a companion building.
 The former surface parking and parking garage have been replaced by an underground parking facility.
 The temple grounds will have a more open feel with the removal of the wrought-iron perimeter fence.

 Angel Moroni Returns to the Tokyo Japan Temple